Are you ready to discover your college program?

 Most employers prefer or require software engineers to hold at least a bachelor's degree in a relevant discipline like software engineering, computer science, information technology, or computer and information systems.

-Ph.Ds in software engineering offer a rigorous, research-oriented program for individuals who want to work in research or academics.
-Ph.D. candidates tailor their education to their interests, typically culminating in a project or dissertation.
+Ph.D. programs in software engineering offer a rigorous, research-oriented program for individuals who want to work in research or academics.
+Ph.D. candidates tailor their education to their interests, often culminating in a project or dissertation.